tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/01-terminal-activity/README.md

 11. Delete the `terminal` folder.

-You're done!
-Play around in the terminal some more if you want to explore the commands in the cheatsheet provided in hints.
+## Hints

+Use the terminal cheat sheet to help guide you on which terminal commands should be used for each step.